 The Endocrine System

-As I mentioned earlier, the endocrine system acts as our chemical messenger system.
+The endocrine system acts as our chemical messenger system; our snail-mail.
 Whenever you hear the word, “endocrine” you should think of hormones, and when you think of hormones, you can think of these as little messages released from one organ, floating through different highways of the body, such as the bloodstream, to another organ to deliver a message.
 Organs that release these hormones are called endocrine glands.

 These hormones control so many aspects of our biology and behavior through our day to day, but also throughout our lifespan.
 They control our growth and development (puberty as an example), how our body handles the food we take in, our energy, our sleep, our recovery, even how our neurotransmitters are firing (mood and behavior).